Flat Fee Landlord

 Question 4: What Does Your Tenant Guarantee Cover, and For How Long?

 A 30-day guarantee is table stakes.
-A 9–12 month guarantee that replaces the tenant at no additional cost if they leave early is meaningful protection on a premium Bethesda property.
-Understand exactly what triggers the guarantee, what you receive, and what's excluded before signing.
+A 9-12 month guarantee that replaces the tenant at no additional cost if they leave early is meaningful protection on a premium Bethesda property.
+Understand exactly what triggers the guarantee, what you receive, and what is excluded before signing.

 Question 5: What Is Your Complete Fee Structure?

 Flat Fee Landlord manages properties in Bethesda and across Montgomery County.
 Our fees are flat, transparent, and complete.
-Get your free rental analysis to see what we'd charge for your specific Bethesda property.
+Get your free rental analysis to see what we would charge for your specific Bethesda property.
+Learn about our tenant placement, guarantees, and read our landlord reviews.

 • 2,000+